1 Legal and regulatory framework

 - mining of solid minerals (extraction);

-- the use of the subsoil area for the purposes of mining, the deployment of mining or mining and processing production facilities, and the location of technogenic mineral formations; and
+- the use of the subsoil space for the purposes of mining, the deployment of mining or mining and processing production facilities, and the placement of technogenic mineral formations; and

 - exploration of the mining site (in-mine exploration).